Bale Pandiya (1962 film): Production

 Shortly before his trip to the United States in May 1962, Sivaji Ganesan had signed up for a film titled Bale Pandiya, produced and directed by B. R. Panthulu under Padmini Pictures.
 He visited the studio on the second day of the month, and left on the twelfth after the film was completed.
 Ganesan believed himself to hold the "world record of completing a film in eleven days time."
 He played three distinct roles, while his co-star M. R. Radha played two roles.
 Ganesan spoke in Madras Bashai to play his characters.
 The story was written by Maa.
 Raa. and Joshi, while the screenplay was written by Dada Mirasi.
 Cinematography was handled by V. Ramamoorthy, and the editing by R. Devarajan.
 According to Panthulu's son Ravishankar, the entire film was completed in 15 days, with shooting going on simultaneously in three places.
 The final length of the film was 4449 metres.

 Soundtrack

 Music was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.
-"Neeye Unaku" is set in the Carnatic raga known as Suddha Dhanyasi, and attained popularity.
+"Neeye Unakku Endrum" is set in the Carnatic raga known as Suddha Dhanyasi (Dhani in Hindustani classical music), and attained popularity.
 The song "Vaazha Ninaithal" was recreated as the theme song for the Sun TV series Ilakkiya.